 Update your website

 Make sure you update the messages on your website.
-Since everything is in flux as a result of the novel Coronavirus, your customers are searching for information about your business.
+With the COVID-19 safety levels moving from tier to tier, it is imperative that your business information is updated on an almost daily basis.
+Everything is in flux.
+Your customers are searching for information about your business.
 There are hundreds of questions that will be asked.

 - Are you open?